Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Communities on digital platforms

-In these digital spaces, otakus organize debates, create content, and connect regardless of geographical distance.
+In these digital spaces, otakus organize debates, create content and connect regardless of geographical distance.

-Importance of neighborhoods and themed festivals
+Importance of neighborhoods and thematic festivals

 Fashions and cultural expressions in the otaku world